-FDTD calculations as well as multilayer-modelling indicated that the shape of the melanosomes and their spatial arrangement causes a distinct shape anisotropy of the barbule and thus a clear polarization-dependence of the reflectance spectra, which was confirmed experimentally (Fig. 8).
-The polarised reflections of the feathers are presumably not functional however, because birds are not known to possess polarization vision.
-The feather colours as seen by a conspecific will hence be the result of averaged TE- and TM-reflectance.
-Only with very large angles of light incidence, this will cause an iridescent signal.
-Whether magpies use iridescence in intraspecific recognition is doubtful, especially as the tail feathers have a rather varied colouration, although magpies will most likely have acute colour vision (Lind et al., 2013).
+FDTD calculations, as well as multi-layer modelling, indicated that the shape of the melanosomes and their spatial arrangement causes a distinct shape anisotropy of the barbule and thus a clear polarisation dependence of the reflectance spectra, which was confirmed experimentally (Fig. 8).
+The polarised reflections of the feathers are presumably not functional, however, as birds are not known to possess polarisation vision.
+The feather colours as seen by a conspecific will hence be the result of averaged TE and TM reflectance.
+Only with very large angles of light incidence will this cause an iridescent signal.
+Whether magpies use iridescence in intraspecific recognition is doubtful, especially as the tail feathers have a rather varied colouration, although magpies are most likely to have acute colour vision (Lind et al., 2013).
 Whether the black feathers, having strongly absorbing melanin, and the white feathers, where melanin is absent, increase or decrease the risk of attack of magpies by goshawks has been studied (Götmark, 1997), but the general biological functions of the pigmentary and structural colouration of the magpie plumage has so far remained uncharted territory.